natej-ghodbane/wie_act_esprit/README.md

 ## 🎯 User Roles

-### Admin
-- Platform oversight and management
-- User management and moderation
-- Analytics and reporting
-- System configuration

 ### Vendor/Farmer
 - Product/service listing management
 - Order processing and fulfillment
 - Sales analytics and reporting
 - Profile and business information
+- Access to educational resources and articles

 ### Buyer
 - Product browsing and purchasing
 - Order tracking and history
 - Profile management
-- Access to educational content
+- Access to educational content and learning materials

 ## 🤝 Contributing